ONLINE HELP

 Remark: To get the text selected in an Edit control, an editable Combo Box or a column in a Table control, you can use SelectedText.

-Tip: To select a text section in an edit control from a Button control:
+Tip: To select text in an Edit control from a Button control:

-1. The option "Automatic erase" must not be enabled in the edit control (unless the entire content of the control must be deleted).
+1. The "Automatic erase" option must not be enabled in the Edit control (unless the entire content of the control is to be deleted).

-2. The button must be an "Interrupt" button and contain, for example, the following code:
+2. The button must be an "Interrupt" button and contain the following code, for example:

 // -- Click of BTN_Selection (Interrupt button)